react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating.md

   <source src="/assets/navigators/stack/stack-push.mp4" />
 </video>

-Each time you call `push` we add a new route to the navigation stack.
-When you call `navigate` it only pushes a new route if you're not already on that route.
+Each `push` call adds a new route to the stack, while `navigate` only pushes if you're not already on that route.

 ## Going back

-The header provided by the native stack navigator will automatically include a back button when it is possible to go back from the active screen (if there is only one screen in the navigation stack, there is nothing that you can go back to, and so there is no back button).
+The native stack navigator's header automatically shows a back button when there's a screen to go back to.

-Sometimes you'll want to be able to programmatically trigger this behavior, and for that, you can use `navigation.goBack()`.
+You can use `navigation.goBack()` to trigger going back programmatically from your own buttons:

 ```js name="Going back" snack static2dynamic
 import * as React from 'react';